Diego Torres (singer)

-Diego Antonio Caccia, known as Diego Torres, (born March 9, 1971) is an Argentine pop singer, songwriter, musician, and actor.
+Diego Antonio Caccia, known as Diego Torres, (born 9 March 1971) is an Argentine pop singer and actor.
 His music is generally categorized as Latin pop, tropical, and rock and roll.
 He is a member of the Latin Songwriters Hall of Fame, and the son of the Argentine icon Lolita Torres.

 His work has been well received throughout Latin America and he is a recipient of numerous awards, including the Latin Grammy Award, which he has won three times.
 His hit single "Color Esperanza," released as an anthem of hope during Argentina's economic depression, has become a standard for school choirs since its release in 2001.
 He performed it for Pope Francis in 2015.

 Early life

 He is the son of popular Argentine singer and actress Lolita Torres.